Publication Supplementary Material

 Neohela Norway (1000 Mb)

-Moore & Gates (in preparation) Further support for nocturnal deep diving behaviour in scalloped hammerhead shark Sphyrna lewini:a remotely operated vehicle (ROV) observation in the western Indian Ocean off Tanzania.
+Moore & Gates (accepted) Further support for nocturnal deep diving behaviour in scalloped hammerhead shark Sphyrna lewini:a remotely operated vehicle (ROV) observation in the western Indian Ocean off Tanzania.

 Videos of Sphyrna lewini described in the paper:

 Davis, M. P., Chakrabarty, P. (2011) Tripodfish (Aulopiformes: Bathypterois) locomotion and landing behaviour from video observation at bathypelagic depths in the Campos Basin of Brazil.
 Marine Biology Research 7:297-303.

 High-resolution videos of Bathypterois used in the paper.